BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Diogenes.md

 - Hedonism is false
 - Happiness = a freedom from unfulfilled desires (just like in Epicurean ethics)
 - Virtues = integrity to ones own desires
+- Low-cost fullfilmentvof desires are best than the High-cost ones

 # Weaknesses